Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/index.md

 ### Sex-Specific Insights

-- **Males** were disproportionately affected by 'Tracheal, Bronchus, and Lung Cancer', Prostate Cancer and Opioid Use Disorders.
+- Among Females, Alzheimer’s/Dementia disease ranks in the top three alongside Ischemic Heart Disease and COVID-19.
+Hypertensive Heart Disease also appears in the female top 10, not seen in the Male top 10 list.

-- **Females** were disproportionately affected by Breast Cancer, Hypertensive Heart Disease, and Alzheimer’s/Dementia.
+- Males in the US share the same leading causes as Females, but rankings differ.
+We observe that 'Tracheal, Bronchus, and Lung Cancer' has increased in ranking, and that Prostate Cancer & Opioid Use Disorder makes it to this list.

 <br>